mmoats/slush-ang/README.md

 # slush-Ang [![NPM version](https://badge-me.herokuapp.com/api/npm/slush-ang.png)](http://badges.enytc.com/for/npm/slush-ang)

-> Slush-Ang is a pet project I have tried to grow in to something a little more useful, Any input is appreciate!
+> Slush-Ang is a pet project I have tried to grow in to something a little more useful, Any input is appreciated!

 ## Getting Started